phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mimas.md

 # Running system on <nobr>sparcv8leon-gr716-mimas</nobr>

-These instructions describe how to run Phoenix-RTOS on the LEON3/GR716 emulated on Mimas A7 Mini FPGA which is called `sparcv8leon-gr716-mimas`target.
+These instructions describe how to run Feniks-RTOS on the LEON3/GR716 emulated on Mimas A7 Mini FPGA which is called `sparcv8leon-gr716-mimas`target.
 Note that the build artifacts, including the system image should be provided in the `_boot` directory.
-If you have not built the system image yet, please refer to the [Building Phoenix-RTOS image](../building/index.md) section.
+If you have not built the system image yet, please refer to the [Building Feniks-RTOS image](../building/index.md) section.

 ## Connecting the board